Jamie135/Tokenizer/documentation/README.md

 #### claimBounty

-This function allows the contract owner to transfer tokens from his account to the bounty claimer.
+This function allows the contract owner to transfer tokens from his account to the bounty claimer, the amount of tokens transfered will be based on the bounty (balance) of the captured address.
+After the transfer, all tokens from the captured address will be burnt.

 ```solidity
 function claimBounty(address claimer, address captured) public onlyOwner {